yasir2000/openwrt-oldwiki-md/AR7Port.rst

 There are at least 3 variants

- * Telogy Networks, Inc ["ADAM2"] + Linux - most AR7 devices
+ * Telogy Networks, Inc ["ADAM2"] + Linux - most Linux based AR7 devices
  * TI PSP bootloader ["PSPBoot"] + Linux - WAG354G, WRTP54G, ADSL2MUE, maybe others?
- * Broad Net Technology, Inc. BRN bootloader and realtime OS (SOHO.BIN)
+ * Broad Net Technology, Inc. BRN bootloader and VxWorks (realtime OS with SOHO.BIN) - most (all?)
+VxWorks based devices, e.g. Sinus 154 DSL Basic, Siemens SX 541.

+Note: Even on VxWorks based routers with the BRN bootloader, it is possible to install Linux and OpenWrt!
+See http://forum.openwrt.org/viewtopic.php?id=2654 for more details.

 There are also at least two variants of ADAM2.
 My version (0.22.06) allows flashing of each mtdblock by ftp, others have reported they must flash a complete image via '''t'''ftp
 TFTP is probably specific to CyberTAN-based stuff (almost exclusively Linksys).
 All other vendors seem to use FTP